 Lower Cost, Higher Value

-Members enjoy lower deductibles, co-insurance percentages, and out-of-pocket maximums compared to other plans.
+Connected Care members enjoy lower deductibles, co-insurance percentages, and out-of-pocket maximums compared to other plans.
 In addition, only Connected Care members enjoy 100% coverage on preventive care and certain preventive medications.
 See a list of covered medications here.

-Quality Providers, Both Local and National
+A Dedicated Network of Providers, Both Local and National

 Quality, accessible care is available through Arizona Care Network, an extensive network with over 5,500 local healthcare providers.
 In addition, nationwide coverage for routine and emergency care is available when traveling, or for dependents living elsewhere.
 Find a Provider on the Connected Care website.

 Coordinated Care, Focused on You